 Use third-party and local models

-By default, AI Assistant provides access to a set of cloud-based models from various AI providers, but you can also configure it to use locally hosted models or models provided by third parties.
+In addition, AI Assistant allows you to use locally hosted models or models provided by third parties.
 Supported providers include:

 Anthropic – provides the Claude family of language models.